alok162/EMPLAY-PRO/README.md

   5. postgresql

 # Installing
-  1. After installation of virtualenv create virtual env and got to env folder and run the command source      bin/activate  to activate the project environment.
+  1. After installation of virtualenv create virtual env and go to env folder and run the command source      bin/activate  to activate the project environment.
   2. Then clone repo and jump to the emplay folder and run pip install -r requirements.txt, it will install    all python dependency.
   3. Then run python manage.py makemigrations on terminal
   4. run python manage.py migrate.